Newmarket, New Zealand: Railway history

 Newmarket was once a centre of railway activity, with significant growth occurring after the rail line from the city was opened in 1873.
 Eventually, there was a junction station, two signal boxes, two railway workshop complexes, railway houses, a railway social hall and extensive goods yard.
 This changed in 1930 when the Newmarket Workshops closed and its functions were taken over by the Otahuhu Workshops.
 The workshops bordering Broadway on the other side of the Remuera Road overbridge were torn down.
 The workshops along Middleton Road were retained and transferred to the New Zealand Post Office for use as Post Office workshops and these structures remained in place until they were unceremoniously torn down in the mid-1990s.

 On 22 February 1955 the Railway Lodge No 196 of the Royal Antediluvian Order of Buffaloes was established in the Newmarket Railway Social Hall with a strong presence of over 100 brothers of the order, many of whom had connection with the railways.
 The Lodge continued to thrive for many years because of its link with the railways.
 The Railway Lodge 196 is a lodge of the New Zealand constitution of the Grand Lodge of England and continues to function, albeit in Ponsonby, not Newmarket.

 In the 1980s the Newmarket Railway Social Hall and many other railway buildings were demolished.
 By 1995 all that was left of Newmarket's railway heritage was the Fine Station, closed in 1983 and its signal box still staffed, and one of the last in New Zealand to utilise the old style lever frame.
 The old workshop buildings on Middleton Road were demolished in that year.
 By the 21st century little remained of Newmarket's railway heritage other than the station, the signal box, a few items of preserved rolling stock and the Railway Lodge No 196.

 Construction proceeded in 2008 on a new railway station and plaza on the northern side of Remuera Road overbridge, as a part of the Auckland Regional Transport Authority's upgrade of rail stations across the city.
 Designed by Opus International Consultants, the station features two concourses, multiple escalators, and open access to Broadway via a wide plaza.
 A footbridge allows access to the station for pedestrians from Remuera Road.
 The station opened on 14 January 2010 and is the second busiest in Auckland after Britomart.

+Climate

 Notable buildings

 Owing to redevelopment, Newmarket has lost many of its buildings of historical significance.